Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 By point-to-point bus

 The Metro Manila P2P bus is a scheduled bus service that takes passengers through fixed routes.
-The most prominent route is the direct connection between NAIA and Clark International Airport in Angeles, Pampanga.
+The most prominent route is the direct connection between NAIA and Clark International Airport in Angeles City in Pampanga Province.
 This is handy for transit passengers connecting flights between the two airports.

 You will find the NAIA-Clark P2P bus terminal at the arrival area of Terminal 3.
-For trips from NAIA to Clark, it only stops at Robinsons Galleria Mall at Ortigas Center before heading directly to Clark International Airport but trips from Clark to NAIA will stop at Terminal 1 and 2 before arriving at Terminal 3.
+Trips from NAIA to Clark Airport only stop at Robinsons Galleria Mall at Ortigas Center before heading directly to Clark Airport, but trips from Clark to NAIA will stop at Terminal 1 and 2 before arriving at Terminal 3.

 Average travel time ranges between three to four hours, and buses arrive every one to two hours from 2:00 AM to 10:30 AM for the NAIA-Clark route, while the Clark-NAIA route runs from 1:30 AM to 11:00 PM.